sharanvelu/dockr-documentation/get_started.md

 - `APP_PHP_VERSION` is used to mention the PHP version to be used in the container, the project is being hosted to.

 #### Supported PHP Versions
+Here are the list of currently supported PHP versions.
 - ***5.6*** : `5.6`
 - ***7.0*** : `7.0`
 - ***7.0*** : `7.1`, `7.1.3`